Engine FitterAshish Kunwar | Aircraft Technician | Indian Air Force

 What is Engine Fitter?

-A Career in Engine Fitter is very interesting.
+There are many nuances of a Career in Engine Fitter.
 Unfortunately, it is very difficult to find information about What Engine Fitter actually is.
 Most pages on the internet just talk about How to get into Engine Fitter.
-The most authoritative source of information on Engine Fitter is someone with real experience in it.
+The internet is a great source of information on Engine Fitter, but it is second best to learning about the same from a real professional.

-With 10 years of professional experience, Aircraft Technician Ashish Kunwar understands Engine Fitter.
+Aircraft Technician Ashish Kunwar has worked in Engine Fitter for 10 years.
 Aircraft Technician Ashish Kunwar outlines Engine Fitter as:

 Engine Fitter is basically a Technician who is taking care of engine of an aircraft and do the maintenance like materials handling, equipment, refueling equipment and installations, diagnosis and rectification of faults in Engine.